netlore/OpenAKC/PLANNING.md

   rights to registered users(using users OpenAKC public key in their user record)

-* Write reason for authentication failure into the session record.
+* Write reason for authentication failure into the session record (so it may be recalled by the user, Eg. openakc explain).

 * Can we add passphrase to admin private key for making role updates?